 Yes, I think they are, but that depends on what lenses you plan on using them with.

-There are also some older lenses or even lenses out of China or Russia, or even some Voigtlander lenses, that already have some natural qualities to them that create some interesting vibe.
-Some will bloom the highlights, or produce some wild flaring, and you may not need any additional soft filters.
-Like my Helios 40m has some pretty intense blooming effects already.
-Likely due to the greases in the lens evaporating over time and accumulating on the inner elements.
+There are also some older lenses, even lenses from China or Russia, or even some Voigtlander lenses, that already have some natural qualities that create an interesting vibe.
+Some will bloom the highlights or produce some wild flaring, and you may not need any additional soft filters.
+Like my Helios, 40m has some pretty intense blooming effects already, likely due to the greases in the lens evaporating over time and accumulating on the inner elements.

 Final Thoughts

-These Soft filters generally help take a little bit of digital edge off of images shot with super modern lenses to give them a vibey more analog feel.
+These Soft filters generally help remove some of the digital edge from images shot with super modern lenses, giving them a more vibey, analog feel.

-They are also nice if you just want to create more of that wet misty look with bright lights or a more diffused vibe in calmer low-key lighting.
+They are also nice if you want to create more of that wet, misty look with bright lights or a more diffused vibe in calmer, low-key lighting.

 I would say soft filters are not something you won’t want to use all the time, but it’s probably worth spending the time to get familiar with the look so that you can add it to your toolkit of tricks.

-Again, if you have the time and patience, the Orton effect will get you pretty close to the look these filters produce, with more flexibility.
+Again, if you have the time and patience, the Orton effect will get you closer to the look these filters produce with more flexibility.